 The M1 HiRise rower comes with the S4 monitor, which is battery powered, requiring 4-AA batteries.
 This unit features nine built-in advanced rowing programs.
 Interval workout settings for distance and intensity are available as well.

-But one of the best aspects about is that it’s PC interface capable, via a monitor cable.
+But one of the best aspects is that it’s PC interface capable, via a monitor cable.
 There are several apps, such as WaterCoach Fit, We-Row, and WebRacing.
 They offer you to join online rowing communities, compete with others, track your progress, or customize your workout.

 The S4 monitor can indicate time, distance, intensity, strokes per minute, KCalories, watts, and heart rate.
 It can read energy in meters per second (m/s), miles per hour (mph), time per 500 meters (t/500m), and time per 2 km (t/2km).
 You can set up the distance to be in meters, kilometers, and miles.